 It’s a great place to spend the afternoon when it’s too hot or too rainy outside.

-From sunset cruises to aquariums, you’ll never run out of fun things to do in Sarasota!
-Which one would you want to do first?
+From sunset cruises to aquariums, there are so many fun things to do in Sarasota for kids, you’ll never run out of ideas!
+Which one of these Sarasota attractions do you want to do first?

 Planning your visit already?
 You may want to check out these posts too!